brick/varexporter/README.md

     The reflection method is very powerful: it can export any custom class, with `private`/`protected`/`public` properties, constructors, and even dynamic properties and overridden private properties.

-    At the same time, this method is quickly verbose in output, slower (reflection comes at a cost), and more fragile: any change to the class being exported may require a new export of its instances, as the reflection code could be out of date.
+    At the same time, this method is quickly verbose in output, slower (reflection comes at a cost), and fragile: any change to the class being exported may require a new export of its instances, as the reflection code could be out of date.

-    Use with care.
+    For this reason, **exporting using reflection is disabled by default**, and you'll get an `ExportException` if `VarExporter` has to fall back to using reflection.
+To explicitly enable it, just pass `true` to the `VarExporter` constructor:

+    ```php
+        $exporter = new VarExporter(true);
+    ```

 ## Limitations